Engineering Graphics Program

 The State-of-the-Art Engineering Graphics Program at RRCC

 If you are new to the field, this program will prepare you for employment.
 If you are currently working in the field, you can use it to upgrade or advance your knowledge and skills.
-In the latter case, prerequisites may be waived for previous experience, and classes can be tailored to meet your skills and schedule needs.
+In the latter case, prerequisites may be waived for previous experience, and course sequencing can be tailored to meet your skills and schedule needs.
 In addition to specific design skills, special attention is paid to developing your abilities in communication, leadership, critical thinking, problem solving and teamwork-all critical success factors in this field.

 What Design Drafters Do